brennerm/aws-quota-checker/README.md

 # aws-quota-checker

 A tool that helps keeping track of your AWS quota utilization.
 It'll determine the limits of your AWS account and compare them to the number of current resources.
-A usual use case is to add it to your CI pipeline right after applying your IaC to check whether you are getting close to a limit.

 ![Example output of aws-quota-checker](/img/example.png)

+This is especially useful cause today, cloud resources are being created from all kinds of sources, e.g. IaC and Kubernetes operators.
+This tool will give you a head start for requesting quota increases before you hit a quota limit to prevent being stuck with a production system not being able to scale anymore.

+A usual use case is to add it to your CI pipeline right after applying your IaC or run it on a regular basis.
+Feel free to leave a vote on [this issue](https://github.com/brennerm/aws-quota-checker/issues/1) if you'd like to see a Prometheus exporter.

 ## Installation